Space architecture: Robotic assembly

+In 2019, the Massachusetts Institute of Technology (MIT) and NASA Ames Research Center studied and validated a modular construction system that uses algorithms and semi-autonomous processes to iteratively assemble elements for building large scale structures with reconfigurable structural architectures.
+The MOSAR project, funded by the EU's Horizon 2020 program, involves a repositionable symmetrical walking robotic manipulator that can capture, manipulate, and position modules, and simultaneously reposition directly onto modules of space structures.

+Structural self-assembly

+In 2003, ISAS proposed a conceptual approach to assembly based on local interactions between autonomous modules without centralized control.

+At the Aurelia Institute of MIT since 2017, TESSERAE, a tessellation-type electromagnetic and self-organizing space architecture, has been researched and developed.
+It is aimed at exploring reconfigurable and highly adaptable environments.
+In March 2020, TESSERAE v3 hardware tiles were delivered to the International Space Station by SpaceX (CRS-20) for a 30-day mission.
+In 2022, a prototype launched on Axiom Space's Axiom Mission 1 demonstrated a module equipped with extensive sensing and electromagnetic permanent magnet arrays for monitoring diagnostic information, understanding the coupling state between tiles, and controlling shape.

 Robotic

 It is widely accepted that robotic reconnaissance and trail-blazer missions will precede human exploration of other worlds.
 Making an informed decision on which specific destinations warrant sending human explorers requires more data than what the best Earth-based telescopes can provide.
 For example, landing site selection for the Apollo Moon landings drew on data from three different robotic programs: the Ranger program, the Lunar Orbiter program, and the Surveyor program.
 Before a human was sent, robotic spacecraft mapped the lunar surface, proved the feasibility of soft landings, filmed the terrain up close with television cameras, and scooped and analysed the soil.

-A robotic exploration mission is generally designed to carry a wide variety of scientific instruments, ranging from cameras sensitive to particular wavelengths, telescopes, spectrometers, radar devices, accelerometers, radiometers, and particle detectors to name a few.
+A robotic exploration mission is generally designed to carry a wide variety of scientific instruments, ranging from cameras sensitive to particular wavelengths, telescopes, spectrometers, radar devices, accelerometers, radiometers, and particle detectors.
 The function of these instruments is usually to return scientific data but it can also be to give an intuitive "feel" of the state of the spacecraft, allowing a subconscious familiarization with the territory being explored, through telepresence.
-A good example of this is the inclusion of HDTV cameras on the Japanese lunar orbiter SELENE.
-While purely scientific instruments could have been brought in their stead, these cameras allow the use of an innate sense to perceive the exploration of the Moon.

 The modern, balanced approach to exploring an extraterrestrial destination involves several phases of exploration, each of which needs to produce rationale for progressing to the next phase.
 The phase immediately preceding human exploration can be described as anthropocentric sensing, that is, sensing designed to give humans as realistic a feeling as possible of actually exploring in person.
 More, the line between a human system and a robotic system in space is not always going to be clear.
 As a general rule, the more formidable the environment, the more essential robotic technology is.
 Robotic systems can be broadly considered part of space architecture when their purpose is to facilitate the habitation of space or extend the range of the physiological senses into space.